Shelf Company: What It Is and How to Buy One in Singapore

 - Resignation of the existing directors

-Further, you could amend the company constitution if you wish to include particular provisions in it.
+Further, you could amend the company constitution if you wish to include particular provisions.

 Changes to the company’s name or address, directorship, shareholder particulars and constitution should also be updated with ACRA through the BizFile+ website.